AliceCengal/forsp-js/README.md

 public interface, so I can't guarantee that its structure will stay the same as this project evolves.

-`function run(st: State)`.
+`async function run(st: State)`.
 Takes the object returned by `setup` and begins execution of the program

 `type IO`.
-An adapter object that holds the IO functions used by the interpreter.
+Interface for an adapter object that holds the IO functions used by the interpreter.